Commercial Bay (skyscraper): Project timeline and construction delays

-The design brief for the Commercial Bay project team was to deliver an urban experience that reflects Auckland’s position in the world as a place of cultural richness, desirability, and relevance.

-Architectural design

-Warren & Mahoney are the lead architectural designers, partnering with Woods Bagot and NH Architecture.

-Philosophy

-The development was to represent the "maturation of Auckland as the 'Capital of the Pacific'", a destination for retail, food, entertainment, and commerce, a new symbol of the city's emergent confidence.
-The development concept was considered as a comprehensive, site wide precinct development (a "Retail Precinct", and "Tower Precinct").

-Structural design

-Holmes Consulting, an industry-leading structural engineering consultancy firm provided the structural design and consultancy services to the entire development (for both the retail complex and the office tower).

 Complexities

 Accommodating the City Rail Link Tunnels under the PwC Tower

 One of the major design complexities of the development was to accommodate the new City Rail Link tunnels running underneath the basement of the office tower to the Britomart Train Station.

 The main challenge when designing the basement came from the requirement that it needed to be stepped to accommodate the CRL tunnels.
 There are three levels on one side of the site and one level on the other, followed by the curved tunnels running through the middle of the site.

 The alignment of the tunnels had been set before the design of the office tower, and it was decided that the best way to proceed was to build the foundations of the office tower into a cavern-like structure within the development.
 It meant the tunnels could be completely structurally isolated from the rest of the building.

 In addition, the ground conditions also varied across the site with rock encountered at 4 m depth at one corner and up to 10 m at the other end, which required a range of retaining solutions to be developed around the perimeter.
 There were water ingress issues to be considered as the bottom of the basement is well below sea level.

 Due to the location of the tunnels, some of the tower columns are unable to reach the ground.

 A "transfer gymnastics" was developed for loads to transfer across the top of the tunnels so that they don't upset the alignment.
 The columns were also unable to be supported by the tunnels as this would have risked vibration transmission therefore by integrating the tunnel alignments with the position of the tower and the basement ramp contributed to a very sophisticated design for the base portion of the tower.